Display Ad Server

 A frequency cap is a setting in an ad server that limits the number of times an individual user is shown a specific ad within a certain time period (e.g., 3 impressions per day).
 This ensures that users aren't bombarded with the same ad repeatedly, helping to reduce banner blindness (when users become desensitized to ads) and improve the overall performance of the campaign by ensuring ads remain engaging.

-Privacy-Friendly implementation
+Privacy-Friendly Implementation

 Unlike many other systems that use cookies containing unique user IDs, AdGlare employs a privacy-friendly approach to frequency capping.
 Instead of tracking individuals, the system uses campaign IDs to control how many times the ad is shown to users.
 This means no personal data is collected while still managing frequency caps effectively.

-How to enable Frequency Capping
+How To Enable Frequency Capping

 To enable frequency capping in AdGlare: